lucaferranti/FuzzyLogic.jl/README.md

 ## Contributing

 Contributions are welcome!
+Here is a small decision tree with useful links.

+- To chat withe the core dev(s), you can use the [element chat][chat-url].
+This is a good entry point for less structured queries.

-If you find a bug or want to request a feature, [open an issue](https://github.com/lucaferranti/FuzzyLogic.jl/issues).
-You are also encouraged to send pull requests (PRs).
+- If you find a bug or want to request a feature, [open an issue](https://github.com/lucaferranti/FuzzyLogic.jl/issues).

+- There is a [discussion section](https://github.com/lucaferranti/FuzzyLogic.jl/discussions) on GitHub.
+You can use the [helpdesk](https://github.com/lucaferranti/FuzzyLogic.jl/discussions/categories/helpdesk) for asking for help on how to use the software or the [show and tell](https://github.com/lucaferranti/FuzzyLogic.jl/discussions/categories/show-and-tell) to share with the world your work using FuzzyLogic.jl.

+- You are also encouraged to send pull requests (PRs).
 For small changes, it is ok to open a PR directly.
 For bigger changes, it is advisable to discuss it in an issue first.
 Before opening a PR, make sure to check the [contributing guidelines](https://lucaferranti.github.io/FuzzyLogic.jl/dev/contributing).

 ## Copyright